 Villains: The Masters of Evil, consisting of Baron Zemo, the Enchantress, the Executioner, the Melter and the Black Knight

 Synopsis: Baron Zemo is determined to meet the Avengers in final battle.
-He has the Enchantress and the Executioner bust the Melter and the Black Knight out of jail to increase their strength for the coming showdown.
+He has the Enchantress and the Executioner bust the Melter and the Black Knight out of prison to increase their numbers for the coming showdown.
 Zemo has Rick Jones kidnapped and used as bait to lure the Avengers into battle.

-Captain America, vowing to at last avenge Bucky (joke’s on HIM), battles Baron Zemo and his soldiers throughout his South American castle.
+Captain America, vowing to at last avenge Bucky’s death (joke’s on HIM), battles Baron Zemo and his soldiers throughout his South American castle.
 Meanwhile Thor, Wasp, Iron Man and Giant-Man take on the Executioner, the Black Knight, the Melter and the Enchantress.
-While Cap and the Baron go mano-a-mano, Zemo winds up dying in an avalanche triggered by the tumult of the battle.
+When Cap and the Baron go mano-a-mano, Zemo winds up dying in an avalanche triggered by the tumult of the battle.

 Meanwhile the other Avengers and Masters of Evil continue their fight.